Kiuwan logo

 • Assessing how your software usage helps you meet your business objectives

-• Creating risk management frameworks that maximize your data security while minimizing attack surface
+• Creating risk management frameworks that maximize your data security while minimizing the attack surface

 • Establishing governance processes that help maintain your regulatory compliance

-• Crafting a governance structure that aligns information technology (IT) processes broader business strategy
+• Crafting a governance structure that aligns information technology (IT) processes with the broader business strategy

-The goal of software governance is to create an IT strategy that will facilitate smarter decision-making.
-It involves decisions that drive you towards your business goals, like when to use automation and which methodologies to adopt for data management.
+The goal of software governance is to develop an IT strategy that enables more intelligent decision-making.
+It involves decisions that drive you toward your business goals, such as when to use automation and which methodologies to adopt for data management.

 Software governance: Types, benefits, and examples

-Software governance covers a lot of ground within your operations, and dividing it into smaller pieces can help you manage each workflow better.
-So, understanding the different departments in governance is essential.
+Software governance encompasses a wide range of activities within your operations, and breaking it down into smaller components can help you manage each workflow more effectively.
+Therefore, understanding the various departments within governance is crucial.
 Here’s a look at the main components of software governance, along with some use cases.

 Development governance

-Software development is a complex process that involves many moving parts—at any given time, you could be building a new product or refining your current application.
-Development governance seeks to streamline your development workflows by implementing a series of policies and protocols that help achieve your business objectives without weighing your DevOps team down.
+Software development is a complex process that involves numerous interdependent components.
+At any given time, you could be building a new product or refining your current application.
+Development governance seeks to streamline your development workflows by implementing a series of policies and protocols that help achieve your business objectives without overburdening your DevOps team.

 Let’s look at a few examples: